The Suez Canal ship is free, but the shipping industry’s ‘humanitarian crisis’ isn’t over

 “When someone goes overboard, there is always a question mark: Was it suicide or was it an accident?” executive director Robert Harris told Lloyd’s List last month.
 “I’ve been told by at least two shipping companies that sometimes it is suspected as suicide, but it is reported as ‘missing at sea’ because the family wouldn’t get a payout from the protection and indemnity club.”

-It’s not clear if crew exhaustion was a factor in the grounding of the Ever Given.
+It is not clear if crew exhaustion was a factor in the grounding of the Ever Given.
 The International Transport Workers’ Federation has determined that the 25 crew members — all Indian nationals — were not yet over-contract, and that all had been onboard for less than six months.

 Still, the organization has called for an investigation that will examine whether larger systemic issues in the industry, such as crew fatigue, played a role.
-“We always worry that it’s very easy to blame seafarer error,” Cotton told The Post.
+“We always worry that it’s very easy to blame seafarer error,” Cotton told The Washington Post.
 Rather than single out a culprit, “we want to understand what happened so we can make sure it doesn’t happen again.”

 Abdulgani Serang, the general secretary for National Union of Seafarers of India, wrote on social media Saturday that he had been in touch with the crew, who he described as “fine but stressed out.”

-The shipping industry uses the term “sea blindness” to describe the general public’s lack of awareness about the critical role that seafarers and ocean networks play in global commerce.
-While the United Nations has designated ship crews as essential workers and urged other governments to do the same, that designation has led to little change and many mariners still have no idea when they might be able to take a break or return home, more than a year into the pandemic.
+The shipping industry uses the term “sea blindness” to describe the general public’s lack of awareness about the critical role seafarers and ocean networks play in global commerce.
+While the United Nations has designated ship crews as essential workers and urged other governments to do the same, that designation has led to little change, and many mariners still have no idea when they might be able to take a break or return home, more than a year into the pandemic.

-Meanwhile, as coronavirus vaccines become available worldwide, people working at sea don’t exactly have ready access to vaccination clinics or medical facilities.
-More than half the shipping industry’s workforce comes from developing nations, where vaccines are in short supply, Guy Platten, the secretary general for the U.K.-based International Chamber of Shipping, told The Washington Post on Friday.
+Meanwhile, as coronavirus vaccines become available worldwide, people working at sea do not exactly have ready access to vaccination clinics or medical facilities.
+More than half the shipping industry’s workforce comes from developing nations, where vaccines are in short supply, Guy Platten, the secretary general for the U.K.-based International Chamber of Shipping, told The Post on Friday.

 Such logistical challenges will continue to be an issue long after the traffic jam in the Suez Canal is unsnarled.
 Hopefully, Platten said, one takeaway of the Ever Given saga is that consumers will be more aware of the lengthy and arduous voyage that products take to get to their door, and “think about the seafarers who deliver those goods that we all take for granted.”